 For the Company, our properties are in regions with diverse economies and do not solely depend on the oil & gas sector.
 While it's anticipated that oil prices will impact local economies, it will be softened somewhat in these two regions due to their diversification, with agriculture, tourism, and the Canada Forces Base in Cold Lake, in addition to the oil and gas industry.
-The central banks have signalled a possible slowdown to increase interest rates.
-This will depend on inflation rates in the coming quarters.
-However, the anticipated recession will force governments to reduce interest rates in the coming years.
-As a result, the Company is monitoring the interest rate regularly.
+Locally, the City of Cold Lake is anticipating economic growth in the coming decade.